Saltyfunnel/hypr/README.md

 * **App Picker**: A Pywal-themed launcher with “please work” energy

 ## ⌨️ Keybinds

-Here are the important shortcuts before everything collapses:

 | Shortcut          | What It Does                      | Script              |
 | ----------------- | --------------------------------- | ------------------- |